LeoSidrim/ExerciciosJava/java-journey/src/poo/introduction/README.md

 - Method Chaining

 ## 📚 Theoretical Summary
-In this section, I’ll share a brief explanation of the concepts above, written in my own words, as a way to reinforce my learning and help other students who are just starting with Java.
+In this section, I’ll share a brief explanation of the concepts above, written in my own words, as a way to reinforce my learning and help other students who are just starting with Java or are learning OOP.

 - ### what is OOP?
-- - Basically OOP is one of 4 programming paradigms.
+- - OOP is one of 4 programming paradigms.
 When we are using OOP, we can represent something in a form of the object.
 It´s good to